zaqifathis/BIMserver-doc/Known-issues.md

 # Eclipse/Java 7

+> Note: BIMserver > 1.5 will only run on Java 8 or higher
 > Note: This problem has been resolved in Eclipse Kepler

 Compiling the BIMserver in Eclipse 3.7.1 and then running in Java 7 (update 2) currently generates the following error, which is probably a bug in the eclipse compiler: